Some Surfside residents want new condo built at collapse site

 MIAMI – For the first time Wednesday, survivors of the Surfside condo collapse shared in court how they want the land to be used.

-Several condo owners stood before a Miami-Dade circuit court judge to convince him to let a developer build a new building on the site of the Champlain Towers South because they want to keep living there.
+Several condo owners stood before Miami-Dade Circuit Court Judge Michael A. Hanzman to convince him to let a developer build a new building on the site of the Champlain Towers South because they want to keep living there.

 The condo owners, however, are divided on what to do with the land, which is worth an estimated $100 million dollars.